 - Pay attention to credit card expiry dates.
 If the replacement card doesn’t arrive, call the company

-- Keep credit card, debit card and ABM transaction records so you can match them to your statements
+- Keep credit card, debit card and ABM transaction records.
+Use these to match them to your statements

-- Review your bank and credit card statements and report any discrepancies immediately
+- Review your bank and credit card statements.
+Report any discrepancies immediately

-- Memorize all passwords and personal identification numbers
+- Memorize all personal identification numbers and key passwords

 - Keep your key documents secure.
 These include your driver’s license, birth certificate, passport, Social Insurance Card, citizenship or immigration documents